connorbelding/odin-recipes/README.md

 # odin_recipes
-This is a simple recipe website project written in HTML and CSS.
-This project demonstrates understanding of HTML elements, folder structure, and styling.
+This is a simple recipe website project written in HTML.
+This project demonstrates basic understanding of HTML elements, folder structure, and GIT commands.